What is Headless SEO and How Does it Affect SEO?

 • And there will be additional formats that we can’t even imagine right now.

-• In that way, a headless CMS can let you liberate your content and target those formats with significant flexibility.
+• In this way, a headless CMS can enable you to liberate your content and target those formats with significant flexibility.

 • However, this does not mean the death of the traditional CMS.
 WordPress alone demonstrates that a large number of sites are of the bakery-around-the-corner variety, which does not require such independence.